 output "lb_url" { description = "URL of load balancer" value = "http://${module.elb_http.elb_dns_name}/"}output "web_server_count" { description = "Number of web servers provisioned" value = length(module.ec2_instances.instance_ids)}

-output uses the length()function tocalculate the number of instances attached to the load balancer.
+The lb_url output uses stringinterpolationto create a URL from the load balancer's domain name.
+The web_server_countoutput uses the length()function tocalculate the number of instances attached to the load balancer.

 Terraform stores output values in the configuration's state file.
 In order to see these outputs,you need to update the state by applying this new configuration, even though theinfrastructure will not change.
-Respond to the confirmation prompt with a yes
+Respond to the confirmation prompt with a yes.

 $ terraform applyrandom_string.lb_id: Refreshing state... [id=5YI]module.vpc.aws_vpc.this[0]: Refreshing state... [id=vpc-004c2d1ba7394b3d6]## ...Plan: 0 to add, 0 to change, 0 to destroy.Changes to Outputs: + lb_url = "http://lb-5YI-project-alpha-dev-2144336064.us-east-1.elb.amazonaws.com/" + vpc_id = "vpc-004c2d1ba7394b3d6" + web_server_count = 4Do you want to perform these actions?
 Terraform will perform the actions described above.
 Only 'yes' will be accepted to approve.
 Enter a value: yesApply complete!
 Resources: 0 added, 0 changed, 0 destroyed.Outputs:lb_url = "http://lb-5YI-project-alpha-dev-2144336064.us-east-1.elb.amazonaws.com/"vpc_id = "vpc-004c2d1ba7394b3d6"web_server_count = 4